JamesGreenaway/craftcms/README.md

 `mkcert -cert-file certs/example-cert.pem -key-file certs/example-key.pem "example.test" "*.example.test"`

 It is possible to add more domain names, if required.
 For example if you are adding a subdomain you would add `"dev.example.test"`.

+Once you have created your certificates you will need to restart Traefik by entering:
+`docker-compose restart traefik`